 With a sales activity tracker like this, you can get an overall understanding of sales activities as a whole by measuring each separate component of the sales process.
 By tracking each part, you can see how each activity is impacting the big picture.

 Smartsheet is a great source that offers a wide variety of templates for whatever you need, including tracking customer follow-ups and even your sales funnel.
 Some of which, like the activity tracker above, are free.
 They do require a subscription to access their full library of templates.
 However, they also offer a free trial so that you can make sure that their templates are right for you and your team.

 Sales Activity Tracker Daily Planner Template

 Another useful sales spreadsheet for tracking purposes is this template from Template.net (just scroll down to Sales Activity Tracker Daily Planner Template).
 This template covers the basics for each rep and serves two purposes.
-First, it allows you to track where your reps time is spent, providing useful insights into what is working and what may need to change.
+First, it serves as a sales rep tracker that allows you to see where your reps' time is spent, providing useful insights into what is working and what may need to change.
 It also enables your reps to plan and organize their day to be more productive.
 With better organization and daily goal-setting, your sales reps can start getting more done each day.

 Although it is another subscription-based site, Template.net does offer a variety of free sales templates, including this daily sales tracker Excel spreadsheet.

 Effective sales tracking is about more than just tracking the specific activities (calls, meetings, emails, etc) that your team performs.
 You can also gauge what is working and what isn’t by tracking the sales pipeline, forecast, and more.

 If you want expanded tracking of sales success, check out these sales tracking Excel templates as well, separated by category: